 Metrics of interest in SWAG implementations are throughput, latency, and memory footprint.
-SWAG implementations also differ in generality: to enhance efficiency, aggregation operations, when feasible, are applied incrementally - that is, modifying a running product of sort in response to data items arriving or leaving the window.
+SWAG implementations also differ in generality: to enhance efficiency, aggregation operations, when feasible, are applied incrementally - that is, modifying a running sum of sort in response to data items arriving or leaving the window.
 To what extent this can be exploited depends on the nature of the aggregation operation.

-Past work (Boykin et al. 2014; Gray et al. 1996; Tangwongsan et al. 2015) cast most aggregation operations as binary operators, written \otimes , and has categorized them based on algebraic properties.
+Past work (Gray et al. 1996; Tangwongsan et al. 2015) cast most aggregation operations as binary operators, written \oplus , and has categorized them based on algebraic properties.
 Table 1 lists common aggregation operations with their properties and groups them into categories.
-An aggregation operator is invertible if there exists some function \oslash such that $(x \otimes y) \oslash y = x$ for all x and y.
-Using \oslash , SWAGs can implement eviction as an undo.
-A function is associative if $x \otimes (y \otimes z) = (x \otimes y) \otimes z$ for all x, y, and z.
+An aggregation operator is invertible if there exists some function \ominus such that $(x \oplus y) \ominus y = x$ for all x and y.
+Using \ominus , SWAGs can implement eviction as an undo.
+A function is associative if $x \oplus (y \oplus z) = (x \oplus y) \oplus z$ for all x, y, and z.
+SWAGs can take advantage of associativity by applying \oplus at arbitrary places inside the window.
+Without associativity, SWAGs are restricted to applying \oplus only at the end, upon insertion.
+A function is commutative if $x \oplus y = y \oplus x$ for all x and y.
+SWAGs are able to ignore the insertion order of data items for commutative aggregation operators.
+An aggregation operator is rank-based if it relies upon an ordering by some attribute of each data item, for instance, to find the ithsmallest.